SCC SBT: TV Planalto / SCC TV (1981–2000)

 The station was founded as TV Planalto at 5pm on July 10, 1981, by businessman Roberto Rogério do Amaral, owner of Rádio Clube of Lages, being the first television station in the Planalto Serrano region.
 At its beginning, all programming was generated locally, without affiliation with any television network.
 The schedule was made up of local programs and news, as well as canned series such as The Pink Panther, Tom and Jerry, The Woody Woodpecker Show and 50 western films acquired with Fox Films do Brasil.
 The station also maintained a partnership with TV Guaíba from Porto Alegre, Rio Grande do Sul, featuring two of the station's sports programs, Guaíba Ao Vivo, shown from Monday to Friday between 8pm-9pm, and Seleção de Goals, shown on Sundays at 8pm, with a summary of the sports round.
 This partnership stemmed due to the fact that the station's coverage region had many Dupla Grenal fans.

 In 1982, the station started showing on Sundays, alongside SBT, Programa Silvio Santos, which started to occupy 9 hours of programming.
 It was the initial step towards negotiations with the network, of which it became an affiliate in the same year, ceasing to be an independent station.
 In 1983, TV Planalto began expanding the signal to the west of Santa Catarina, and in 1985, to the coast of Santa Catarina.
 That year, the stionreached the capital Florianópolis for the first time, through VHF channel 4.

 In 1987, Roberto Amaral entered into a partnership with businessman Mário Petrelli, who that year opened TV O Estado from Florianópolis and TV O Estado from Chapecó, forming Sistema Catarinense de Comunicações beginning in 1989.
 Petrelli's stations began to use TV Planalto's relay network in the West and Coast, while TV Planalto's coverage began to be in Planalto Serrano and in the Midwest, Alto Vale, North and South regions of the state.
-The partnership was dissolved in 1997, when Petrelli's stations left SCC, so that Florianópolis and Chapecó would adopt different programming from Lages, forming the embryo of NDTV (Brazilian television network)Rede SC, created in 2004, and TV Planalto was renamed SCC TV.
+The partnership was dissolved in 1997, when Petrelli's stations left SCC, so that Florianópolis and Chapecó would adopt different programming from Lages, forming the embryo of NDTV, Rede SC, created on December 1, 2000, and TV Planalto was renamed SCC TV.
 The relay stations, however, continued to be used by Petrelli's stations until 2000, when SCC TV entered into negotiations for an affiliation with RedeTV!.